exochaindev/ice-card/README.md

 > An initial implementation of the ICE Card system with shared key escrow.
 Using Express + Hyperledger Fabric

-I thought I'd add this to the GitHub because it's sitting on my harddrive alone and that makes me scared.

 ## Dependencies

  - Node.js **8** (I recommend [nvm](https://github.com/creationix/nvm), since 8